What Are Dividends – and How Do You Find Good Ones?

 Where to Screen for Free

-Fidelity – if you have an account, their built-in screener is solid and lets you filter by dividend growth streak, yield range, and payout ratio all at once.
+Fidelity, if you have an account, has a built-in screener that lets you filter by dividend growth streak, yield range, and payout ratio all at once.

-Schwab – similar built-in tools, also free with an account.
+Schwab offers similar built-in tools, also free with an account.

-For a step up: MarketBeat has a free dividend screener with real-time data and payout history going back years.
-Worth bookmarking.
+For a step up, MarketBeat has a free dividend screener with real-time data and payout history going back years, worth bookmarking.
+They also offer a paid tier with deeper data if you end up wanting more than the free version provides.

 How to Actually Use a Screener